softprops/lambda-rust/README.md

 ## 🤔 about

-This image extends [lambda ci python 3.6](https://github.com/lambci/docker-lambda#documentation) docker image, a faithful reproduction of the actual AWS python 3.6 🐍 lambda runtime environment, and installs [rustup](https://rustup.rs/) and the *stable* rust toolchain.
+This image extends [lambda ci `provided`](https://github.com/lambci/docker-lambda#documentation) docker image, a faithful reproduction of the actual AWS provided lambda runtime environment, and installs [rustup](https://rustup.rs/) and the *stable* rust toolchain.

 ## 📦 install